ninchy0/vulnhub-writeups/README.md

 ## Introduction
-ninchy0, A noob pentester and this repository of mine contains writeups/walkthrough for vulnhub machines that i managed to exploit and of which i managed to make writeups.
+This repository consists of writeups/walkthrough of vulnhub machines that i managed to exploit and of which i managed to make writeups.
 Hope this lame writeup of mine helps you :V

 ### Links to the writeups
 - [Basic_Pentesting1](https://github.com/ninchy0/vulnhub-writeups/blob/main/Basic_pentesting1/basic_pentesting1.md)